guiyep/react-lightning-context/README.md

 ## What to know more?

-You can check the full library documentaiton here.
+You can check the full library documentation in [here](https://64af60a4a53532089933a6ea--gentle-melba-9db8e9.netlify.app).

 ## How to use it with an easy example